By Nicole Pajer

 Does this situation sound familiar?
 You can’t walk down the street without people stopping to tell you how adorable your dog is and commenting on the fact that he should be in movies.
 As you politely accept these compliments, you can’t help but wonder if what they are saying is true.
 Is your adorable pooch destined to have his name in lights?

-Landing your canine a role on the big screen can be rewarding but is not an easy task.
+Landing your canine a role on the big screen can be rewearding but is not an easy task.
 It is a very competitive industry – made even more competitive with the proliferation of blogs and social media – that involves a lot of patience, creativity, money, and advanced training.
 Before you launch your dog’s career on Instagram, Vine, or in traditional show business, here are some things to consider:

 Your dog will learn all sorts of new tricks.
 Getting your dog ready for auditions will require enrolling it in advanced training programs that focus on television and film set preparation, as well as teaching new tricks at home:

 “After Gracie learned about 30 behaviors (she knows 50), you start to think of what else can I get the dog to do?
 So, I taught her to scratch on cue, I thought if a flea medicine commercial ever comes up, she’s a shoo-in,” explains Mick Hannaway, owner of dog actor, Gracie.

 It’s fun to see your dog in movies.
 Who wouldn’t love turning on their television and seeing their dog’s adorable face?

 The folks at Rat Terrier ResQ recently had one of their puppies featured in Puppy Bowl on Animal Planet.
 “The pups had a great time and it was awesome to see one of our dogs on TV.”